borovelli/Maud/src/help/readme.txt

-                using the edit menu you can edit each pole figure individually to plot or not contours, labels etc. To get the old way of plotting you have to change in the Maud Preferences the "PlotPF.classicalPlot" to true (false is the default).
+                using the edit menu you can edit each pole figure individually to plot or not contours, labels etc. To get the old way of plotting you have to change in the Maud Preferences the "plotPF.classicalPlot" to true (false is the default).
                 Maud and the new Beartex (experimental version in the downloading page) can now fully exchange ODFs back and forth.
 Only one format is used now for exporting and